kgateway-dev/kgateway/docs/content/installation/advanced_configuration/session_affinity.md

 ### Requirements

-- Kubernetes cluster with Gloo Edge Enterprise installed
+- A Kubernetes cluster with at least two nodes with Gloo Edge Enterprise installed.
-- At least two nodes in the cluster.
 - Permission to deploy a DaemonSet and edit Gloo Edge resources.

-### Cookie based stateful session filter
+### Cookie-based stateful session filter
 [Apply the DaemonSet ](https://docs.solo.io/gloo-edge/latest/installation/advanced_configuration/session_affinity/#apply-the-daemonset) as in the other examples

 Then edit the gateway: